TheBeachLab/notes/README.md

 # Notes

 My particular version of evernote.
 I keep my private notes GPG encrypted in a public repository.
-Feel free to try to decrypt them :sunglasses:.
+Feel free to try to decrypt them :sunglasses:

 * [to do](todo.md)
 * [The Beach Lab notes](beachlab.md)